 Location-based alerts are also useful for companies that use on-site fuel tanks in addition to fuel cards for off-site use.
 Because companies want to leverage the cost advantage of large bulk deliveries, they should ensure that drivers fuel on-site whenever possible.
 Alerts can be created to notify managers when cards are used off-site but within close proximity to a company’s on-site fueling facility.

 In addition, fleet managers will likely want alerts related to product type.
 Unleaded transactions can be flagged if diesel was supposed to be used, or vice versa.
 You can also opt to be notified if drivers purchase mid-grade or premium instead of regular unleaded.
 By utilizing alerts to solve potential problems, companies can minimize their expenses.

 Improve Fleet Analytics

-Electronic receipts (e-receipts) are a type of fuel card alert that can support those efforts.
+Electronic receipts (e-receipts) are a type of alert that can support those efforts.
 E-receipts can be sent via email whenever a card is used.
 They contain transaction details and can be set up for select cards or your entire account.
-They allow managers to quickly review transactions so that company fleet reports are as accurate as possible.
+They allow managers to quickly review transactions so that company reports are as accurate as possible.
 E-receipts can even be used by companies to expedite billing their own customers for fuel used during a job.